Desperation grows among Palestinians trapped with little aid as Israel battles Hamas in Gaza

 BATTLES IN NORTH AND SOUTH

-In the afternoon, a heavy strike in the center of Khan Younis left a large field of rubble, and survivors said many people were believed buried underneath.
-Rescuers pulled bloodied women and children from the shells of nearby buildings gutted in the blast, and a pickup truck rushed off carrying several wounded men.
+In the afternoon, a strike in the center of Khan Younis left a large field of rubble, and survivors said many people were believed buried underneath.
+Rescuers pulled bloodied women and children from the shells of stricken buildings gutted.

 Heavy fighting was also still underway in the Jabaliya refugee camp in northern Gaza, even after two months of heavy bombardment and encirclement by ground troops.
 The military said troops raided a militant compound, killing a number of fighters and uncovering a network of tunnels.